 Several reviews report that the power draw for this graphics card is a bit higher than the alternatives, but there is a good reason why.
-Even though the official specifications show a boost core clock of only 1815 MHz, this GPU easily jumps up and stabilizes between 2000 and 2050 MHz.
+Although the official specifications show a boost core clock of only 1815 MHz, this GPU easily jumps up and stabilizes between 2000 and 2050 MHz.

 That is pretty impressive.
-Additionally, it is possible to push the RTX 3070 GAMING OC 8G even further through MSI Afterburner.
+Additionally, it is possible to push the RTX 3070 GAMING OC 8G even further via MSI Afterburner.
 Even though the power limit is already at max, it is possible to gain another 50 or even 100 MHz.

-Keep in mind, to get the maximum power limit and best factory boost clocks, you will need to switch to the OC Bios.
+Remember, to get the maximum power limit and best factory boost clocks, you will need to switch to the OC Bios.

 The Best RTX 3070s – Which One Is For You?

-Every single one of these three graphics cards would be a solid choice.
+Any one of these three graphics cards would be a solid choice.